MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-AntiPhishPolicy.md

 ### -EnableMailboxIntelligence
 This setting is part of impersonation protection and is only available in Advanced Threat Protection.

-The EnableMailboxIntelligence parameter specifies whether to enable or disable mailbox intelligence (the first contact graph).
+The EnableMailboxIntelligence parameter specifies whether to enable or disable mailbox intelligence (artificial intelligence that determines user email patterns with their frequent contacts).
 Valid values are:

 - $true: Mailbox intelligence is enabled.
 This is the default value.
 - $false: Mailbox intelligence is disabled.